Everything you need to know about Hurstville Maternity admission process.

 Phone a midwife

-Do not hesitate to contact our midwife on (02) 9579 7731 if you think you are in labour / if your membranes rupture / if you have any bleeding / if you have a decrease in baby movements / if you are experiencing regular painful contractions / if your are experiencing any of the above and/or are under 37 weeks pregnant.
+Do not hesitate to contact our midwife on (02) 9579 7731 if you think you are in labour / if your membranes rupture / if you have any bleeding / if you have a decrease in baby movements / if you are experiencing regular painful contractions / if you're experiencing any of the above and/or are under 37 weeks pregnant.

 Please phone ahead on (02) 9579 7731 prior to arriving to the hospital and speak with the midwife.
 Our midwives are available 24/7 to answer any enquiries you may have regarding your pregnancy, labour and the hospital.